relistan/billmonger/README.md

  * Everything on the bill is the same currency
  * Filenames will be output in a standard way

+Current limitations:

+ * Has tax support with one rate for all entries.
+May eventually support different rates for different line items.

 The Problem This Solves
 ------------------------